darshil0/ai-financial-auditor/docs/TEST_EVIDENCE.md

 ## 🎥 Video Simulation (Narrative)
 1. **User Login**: User opens app; Dark Mode is persistent from previous session.
 2. **Analysis**: User uploads "NVDA_Q3_Results.pdf".
 Spinner shows "AI is analyzing...".
-3. **Results**: Dashboard appears instantly.
-User hovers over Revenue chart; value "$35.08B" appears.
-4. **Comparison**: User enters Comparison mode, selects Q2 vs Q3.
-Delta Analysis shows 15% revenue growth in green.
+3. **Comparison**: User selects Q2 and Q3 reports.
+The metrics table shows "Revenue Growth (YoY)" as 12.5% vs 15.2%, resulting in a +2.70% variance in emerald green.
-5. **Export**: User clicks PNG export; a high-res image of the KPI cards is saved to the desktop.
+4. **Export**: User clicks PNG export; a high-res image of the KPI cards is saved to the desktop.